Hi, I’m Dan.

 My plan is to ride across the six main inhabited continents of the world.
 That is, Europe, Asia, Australasia, North America, South America and Africa.
 Antarctica is of course a continent too, but I ruled it out because of the huge energy and financial costs of getting there and surviving there, coupled with the fact that I would not learn much about humanity at the South Pole (and I can see penguins elsewhere in the Southern Hemisphere, and research scientists are everywhere!)

 My initial estimate was that it would take me approximately one year for each continent except Europe, with which I was already familiar and where I can easily travel in future when I return home.
 After two years on the road, I am more or less on track for that five-year timescale.
-By March 2017, after 26 months on the road, I have cycled in twenty-eight countries in Europe, Asia and Australasia.
+By November 2018, after 33 months on the road (plus 13 months working in South Korea), I have cycled in thirty-one countries in Europe, Asia, Australasia and North America.
 I expect to take around three more years to cycle back to the UK via North and South America, Africa and once again through Europe.

 I have long dreamed of an ‘around the world’ cycle trip, inspired by others who had made similar journeys.
 But the merry-go-round of day-to-day life along with the fear of losing the security of a good job, comfortable home and relationships kept me from acting on my desire.
 In the year before my trip, my life was turned upside down when I split up with my long-term partner.
 That was the catalyst for finally taking the plunge.
 I wanted to make some important changes in my life, and an extended trip seemed like a good opportunity to practise new ways of thinking and living.
 I also wanted to visit places I had always dreamed of and learn about other ways of living, alternatives to the insular western lifestyle I was accustomed to.
 At the same time, I had reached the end of one work contract and was about to begin another, but my heart was not really in it.
 I realised that I would never be in a better position than this to make the trip of a lifetime.